 Refine the Business Case

-An outline Business Case is developed by the Executive as part of Starting up a Project.
-During the IP process, the Project Manager fleshes out this management product with more detailed information, e.g., estimates of cost and time; newly identified (major) risks; expected benefits.
+An outline Business Case is developed by the Executive as part of starting up a project.
+During the initiating a project process, the Project Manager fleshes out this management product with more detailed information, e.g., estimates of cost and time; newly identified (major) risks; expected benefits.

 The updated Business Case contributes to the Project Board’s decision over whether to authorize the project.
 It will then be updated at the end of every stage with new forecasts for the project’s time, costs and benefits.